So Real List. Urgent and Important in TickTick. Blog About Lists for Productivity

 Maxim, the hero of today's “So Real List” does a lot.
 Let's see how he manages this with the help of the TickTick application.

-A to-do list is needed to cope with randomly arising tasks, and too deep stabilization of it will not benefit its creator.
-It’s a good place to quote a statement attributed to the Field Marshal of Prussia, Helmuth Moltke: “No plan survives first contact with the enemy” [1].
-So, a to-do list is a flexible checklist for defeating chaos.
+A to-do list is needed to cope with randomly arising new tasks, and too deep stabilization of it will not benefit its creator.
+It's a good place to quote a statement attributed to the Field Marshal of Prussia, Helmuth Moltke:

 Let's return to the topic of the post.
-This time, my interlocutor on the lists’ topic is Maxim.
+This time, my interlocutor on the lists' topic is Maxim.
 Besides talking to me, Maxim seems to juggle several more activities: leading and moderating Internet- and offline-communities and working on his job.
 It looks that Maxim has a lot of experience in organizing his activities.
-Today, we will look at how he organizes his to-do list in TickTick app to achieve the desired.
+Today, we will look at how he organizes tasks in TickTick app to achieve the desired.

 In the TickTick app, you can sort tasks into different projects or assign tags.
-Maxim does not use them, and he is already 4 years with TickTick.
+Maxim does not arrange tasks this way, and he is already 4 years with TickTick.
 All tasks, both personal and work-related, are placed in a common queue.
 The queue is structured by calendar days and the order in which tasks are performed.
-It can be that a task with a higher importance is further in the queue than some urgent task.
-It's just that a later time of day may be more appropriate for the more important one.

-How can you make sure that on some day there are not too many tasks or that there is nothing irrelevant?
+How can you make sure that on some day there are not too many tasks, or that there is nothing irrelevant?
 For this purpose, the system has two types of tasks reviews: daily and weekly.
 Now we will take a closer look at them.

 Let me make a side note.
 This article will not contain screenshots of the TickTick application.
 In my opinion, those articles that do include screenshots run the risk of becoming prematurely outdated.
 The application interface has changed, and it's as if the article is no longer relevant.
 Since we are talking here more about principles than about working with a specific interface, the illustrations will be symbolic in the most literal sense of the word.